HDFGroup/hdf-rest-api/AttrOps/DELETE_Attribute.rst

 Description
 ===========
 The implementation of the DELETE operation deletes the attribute named in the URI.
-All attributes and links of the dataset will also be deleted.

 Requests
 ========